GRPraveenKumar/assignment/README.md

 # Build Project Using multi stage docker file

-Used Alpine as base image and installed mvn and jave using multi stage docker file. spring boot has embedded tomcat.so it runs on port 8080.
+Used Alpine as base image and installed maven and java using multi stage docker file. spring boot has embedded tomcat.so it runs on port 8080.

 ## Create Docker Image